 It is found in the Asteraceae, or aster, family.

-It is an annual wildflower that grows to a height of about one foot when in bloom.
+It is an annual wildflower that grows to a height of about 12 inches when in bloom.

 It occurs naturally in dry forests, pinelands and disturbed sites.